Industrial Revenue Bonds

 The process for issuing an IRB is generally as follows:

-- If the project is deemed eligible according the Development Corporation Act, Chapter 501, Texas Local Government Code, a Declaration of Official Intent (tax-exempt only) is passed by the IDC or equivalent entity’s Board of Directors.
+- If the project is deemed eligible according to the Development Corporation Act, Chapter 501, Texas Local Government Code, a Declaration of Official Intent (tax-exempt only) is passed by the IDC or equivalent entity’s Board of Directors.

 - If issuing tax-exempt bonds whose total statewide issuance is subject to a calendar year dollar cap, the IDC or equivalent entity submits an application to the Bond Review Board for review.